 - Visits to typical, remote Andean highland villages to meet the textile artists; picnic lunch in a village.

 - Licensed, professional English-speaking local guide, and guide tips for Machu Picchu.

 - Airport arrival and transportation on group arrival date

 - One-day Machu Picchu entrance, and shuttle to the site—(2nd day about $75 optional)

-- Andean textile expert Cynthia LeCount Samaké to lead tour and accompany entire itinerary.
+- Andean textile expert Cynthia LeCount Samaké and a Spanish-English-speaking assistant to lead tour and accompany entire itinerary.